dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 user if the worksheet is protected and the selection contains one or more locked

 cells.
-(Otherwise, the user may think the macro worked when it really didn’t.)
+(Otherwise, the user may think the macro worked when it really didn't.)

 Attempting to write to a locked cell in a protected worksheet causes error 1004.